hisprofile/TF2-Trifecta/README.md

 <img src='https://github.com/user-attachments/assets/d3293c75-f805-4515-88f3-4f0536744b89' width='400'>

 You can adjust the influence with the value slider.
-Influence is added in the order the cosmetics were attached
+Influence is added in the order the cosmetics were attached.

+Enabling `Hierarchal Influence` will activate the influence of the attachements going down the bone tree.

 # Face Poser
 (Only supported for my rigs!)